I remember not wanting to get out of bed, but I had promised my kids I would play a game with them.

 There’s speculation regarding who was doubting and why, but there is also clarity: some in Jesus’ midst doubted.
 Despite Jesus’ promise to meet them, despite being trustworthy and reliable, despite rising from the dead, Jesus looked upon worshippers and doubters.

-When you don’t feel worthy, remember that Jesus has made you worthy.
+When you don’t feel valuable, remember that Jesus gives you worth.

 That may not seem significant except for what he said next: “Go and make disciples of all nations…”